freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-l.md

 ---
 # --description--

-Another way to compare conditional statements would be the turnery operator.
-The turnery operator is a shorthand way of writing an if-else statement.
+Another way to compare conditional statements would be the ternary operator.
+The ternary operator is a shorthand way of writing an if-else statement.
 It is used to evaluate a condition and return a value based on the result of the condition.
-The syntax of the turnery operator is as follows:
+The syntax of the ternary operator is as follows:

 ```javascript
 let result = condition ? value1 : value2;